explodinglabs/explodinglabs.github.io/_jsonrpc/flask.markdown

 ![flask](/assets/flask.png)
 </div>

-We'll build an HTTP server in Python, taking JSON-RPC requests on port 5000.
+We'll build an HTTP server in Python, taking [JSON-RPC](http://www.jsonrpc.org/) requests on port 5000.
 It should respond to "speak" with "meow".

-* TOC
-{:toc}

 Server
 ======